citrus/spree_essential_blog/README.md

 Otherwise, follow these steps to get up and running with spree_essential_blog:

-First, add spree_essential_blog to your Gemfile... it hasn't been released to Rubygems yet so we'll grab them it git.
+First, add spree_essential_blog to your Gemfile... it hasn't been released to Rubygems yet so we'll grab it from git.

     gem 'spree_essential_blog', :git => 'git://github.com/citrus/spree_essential_blog.git'